Tufts-University/FLOCK/README.md

 ## Predictive modelling
 Case study: During a 72 hour field study, 16 groups of soldiers complete a 'loaded ruck march' before engaging in strategic and tactical exercises the next day.
 During these exercises, experts score each of the groups.
-Our goal is to predict the score of each group from features calculated with this toolbox.
+Our goal is to predict the expert's score of each group from features calculated with this toolbox during the loaded ruck march.
 To select features, we employ the [Terminating Random Experiments (TRex)](https://github.com/jasinmachkour/TRexSelector) method.
 We then train a linear regression model using only the selected features.

 * **Explanatory model**
   * Here we use all of our datapoints (16 groups) to select important features and we report the model's performance on the training data.
 This exploratory model achieves an R squared score of 0.82.